Paradise (1982 film): Plot

 In 1823, during the Georgian era, teenagers David and Sarah travel with a caravan from Baghdad to Damascus.
 At an oasis, a slaver known as "The Jackal" raids the party and attempts to add the beautiful young Sarah, the daughter of a wealthy British merchant, to his harem.
 David and Sarah and her servant, Geoffrey, narrowly escape, but all the others are slain in a massacre, including David's American missionary parents.
 When Geoffrey seeks help at an encampment, he is killed when he learns too late that it's controlled by the Jackal.

 Left to fend for themselves, David and Sarah head west, struggling to survive the desert’s harsh conditions.
-Eventually, they stumble upon a stunning oasis by the sea—a paradise where they can rest, recover, and let their guard down.
+Eventually, they stumble upon a stunning oasis by the sea: a paradise where they can rest, recover, and let their guard down.
 In this peaceful setting, their relationship grows, and they discover love and intimacy for the first time.
 Away from the rules of society, they find freedom and joy in each other, but their happiness can’t last forever.

 The Jackal is still hunting David and Sarah, and their idyllic life is interrupted when he closes in on their oasis.
-David, determined to protect Sarah, hatches a clever plan to lure the slaver to his death.
+David, determined to protect Sarah, hatches a plan to lure the slaver to his death.
 In a tense climax, David finally defeats the Jackal, ensuring their safety.

-As they continue their journey, Sarah reveals she’s pregnant, adding a hopeful note to their story.
-The film ends with the young lovers finally reaching the city of Damascus, having grown from innocent teenagers into resilient survivors who found love and strength in the face of unimaginable challenges.
+As they continue their journey, Sarah reveals that she is pregnant, adding a hopeful note to their story.
+The film ends with the young lovers finally reaching the city of Damascus, having grown from innocent teenagers into resilient survivors.